Skip to Content

 Here’s a good recap of where to find good video poker pay tables downtown from Vegas Advantage.

-Reaching Downtown from the Airport Can Be CHEAP
+Airport Transportation Can Be CHEAP

-Public transportation isn’t usually my cup of tea, BUT, taking the CX (Centennial Express) from the airport is too easy.
+Public transportation isn’t usually my cup of tea, but taking the CX (Centennial Express) from the airport is too easy.

 City Bus in Las Vegas